Basics of the Bankruptcy Schedules

 Real property means land, houses, and buildings.
 You must list the physical address of your real property, for example, 123 Elm Street, Pretendville, Pretend State 55555.
 You must also state the value of the real property and the amount of any secured claim, meaning any lien against the property (this includes your mortgage).
 Finally, you must state how the property is legally held.
 Do you have an interest in it with other people who aren't filing bankruptcy?
-Do you have a partial, or less than full ownership interest in it.
+Do you have a partial or less than a full ownership interest in it?
 For example, you have a life estate - the right to live on the property for your lifetime, but not the right to sell it.

 It would not be an understatement to say that you must list all your personal property, everything you own that is not real estate, on Schedule A/B. In fact, you are supposed to list every knick-knack, washcloth, and can of soup.
 But, in reality, no one goes that far!
 The categories guide you so that you can think about what sort of property you have.